 Just the names of the nine types are intriguing, and different psychologists use different names—you can probably spot characters you know just from the descriptions.
-Or to be really accurate, use the handout quiz.
+Or to be really accurate, use the handout quiz in my book (Believable Characters: Creating with Enneagrams).
 A word of warning—enneagram specialists say that no one can determine anyone else’s personality type.
 The only person who can determine your type is you!
 So if someone says, “Oh, you’re obviously a Six” and you don’t feel like a Six, know that you’re right and they’re wrong.
 (The downside is you can’t go home and tell your husband, “Honey, you’re a Nine if I ever saw one” because only HE can decide what he really is.)

-Anyway, number One is called the Perfectionist, or the Reformer…these are people who have very high standards for themselves and the rest of the world.
-Twos are the Helper, Nurturer, Giver, Caretaker…the people who love to be needed.
+Anyway, number One is called the Reformer or Perfectionist…these are people who have very high standards for themselves and the rest of the world.
+Twos are the Helper, Nurturer, Giver…the people who love to be needed.
 Three is the Achiever, the Succeeder, the Performer, always out there putting on a great show.
 Four is the Artist, the Individualist, the Romantic, who loves drama and tragedy and falling in love.
-Five is the Observer, Watcher, Thinker, who’d rather be behind a book than out there in the world.
-Six is the Trooper, Loyalist, Guardian, Defender, who is very aware of rules and determined to always keep them or always break them.
+Five is the Observer, Analyzer, Thinker, who’d rather be behind a book than out there in the world.
+Six is the Guardian, Trooper, Defender, who is very aware of rules and determined to always keep them or always break them.
 Seven is the Enthusiast, the Adventurer, who loves excitement and experiences.
 Eight is the Controller, the Aggressor, the Chief, a self-confident “natural leader.”
 And Nine is the Peacemaker, the Mediator, who wants to avoid conflict and keep everything nice and stable.

 Now, when you’re trying to develop a fundamental conflict between your hero and heroine, the enneagram’s nine personalities can be boiled down even further.
 Twos, Threes and Fours are known as coming from the heart; Fives, Sixes and Sevens from the head; and Eights, Nines and Ones from the gut.
 And the best description I’ve heard of these classifications was from a romance writer, Susan Kalior, who talked about the three basic types of people: those who are governed by the mind, the heart, and the body.